real id driver's license

 • If you have had multiple name changes and you are not using a valid passport: Bring ALL names changes from birth to current name.

-• If the Social Security card has been laminated, altered in any way, bring another document from the list or apply for a new card (approximately 14 days to receive).
+• If the Social Security card has been laminated, altered in any way, bring another document from the list or apply for a new card (It will take approximately 14 days for it to arrive).
 Not to confuse this but Rhode Island does accept a laminated, but otherwise unaltered Social Security card.
 Massachusetts and other states do not.

 • All Social Security documentation must show the person’s full name and full social security number from the state checklist.